uc-cdis/pelican/README.md

 ## PFB Import [![Docker Repository on Quay](https://quay.io/repository/cdis/pelican-import/status "Docker Repository on Quay")](https://quay.io/repository/cdis/pelican-import)

-The `pelican-import` job is only used to restore a PFB into a clean database.
+The `pelican-import` job is only used to restore a PFB into a clean database. <dummy PR>

 [See configuration instructions](docs/pelican-import.md)